Free Tax Preparation

 Please take note of the following:

 - If you are feeling sick or running a fever, please do not come.

-- Visitors should wear a mask covering the mouth and nose while in the building.
+- Visitors can wear a mask covering the mouth and nose while in the building.

 - Please use the hand sanitizer available on site.